zenno-astronautics/metalang99/README.md

 ### Q: Why not just use third-party code generators?

-A: There is a distinction between external and embedded [domain-specific languages (DSLs)]: external languages are implemented using third-party tools; on the other hand, embedded languages are implemented atop a host general-purpose programming language, such as C, and usually far more seamlessly integrated with IDEs and a code base.
-Moreover, third-party code generators induce additional burden with their distribution and setup.
+A: There is a distinction between external and embedded [domain-specific languages (DSLs)]: external languages are implemented using third-party tools; on the other hand, embedded languages are implemented atop a host general-purpose programming language, such as C, and usually are far more seamlessly integrated with a code base.
+Moreover, third-party code generators induce additional burden with their distribution and setup; IDE support is missed too.

 [domain-specific languages (DSLs)]: https://en.wikipedia.org/wiki/Domain-specific_language